 This is a rendering of the horizontal quatrefoil:

 A friend of mine created this animation which shows the relationship of the two:

-I associated the horizontal quatrefoil with an experience I had at Esalen in June 2009, during a shamanic journey.
-I started out with the intention of drawing a mandala as a gift, instead an object appeared in front of me, which included the rayed quatrefoil shape.
-I traveled to a place where lines seemed to be coming together from all directions.
-I walked through these “lines” (which seemed to be swaying a bit back and forth—I could feel the motion against my sides) toward the spot where the lines converged.
+I associated this configuration with a guided meditation experience I had at Esalen in June of 2009.
+I started out with the intention of drawing a mandala.
+Instead an object appeared in front of me, which included the rayed quatrefoil shape—a three dimensional version of the vertical quatrefoil.
+I traveled to a place where lines seemed to be coming together from all directions, like the horizontal quatrefoil.
+I walked through these “lines” (which seemed to be swaying a bit back and forth—I could feel the motion against my sides) toward the spot where they converged.
 I looked into that spot and it seemed to me like a void.
-I took the object I brought with me and began to press it into the place where the lines converged.
+I took the object I brought with me and began to press it into that void.
 The four rays seemed to align with four of the converging lines and the quatrefoil fit into the space.
-Once in place, the quatrefoil filled with white light and created an opening of some kind.
-I then looked up and saw stars wheeling overhead.
-I saw a falling star which seemed to be something for me.
-So this is my image of the horizontal quatrefoil:
+Once in place, the quatrefoil filled with white light and created an opening from which stars began to fountain.
+I then looked up and saw stars wheeling overhead and a falling star which seemed meant for me.

 Two things come to mind.
 The first is a phrase I use in the last poem of Running with the Sun— “pain-hollowed heart.”
 The second is a quote from The Grail Legend by Emma Jung and Marie-Louise von Franz, “In the dreams and fantasy pictures of modern man this hidden, invisible something is occasionally depicted as a meaningful and numinous void...A nothingness, a void, is...the inescapable condition for the emergence of the self.”